Think You're a Victim of Identity Theft?

 Closing fraudulent accounts involves calling the fraud department of each company and following up in writing with copies of documents supporting your case.
 Send these letters by certified mail and keep all of the correspondences on file.
 Ask the companies for specific forms used for disputing such charges.

-Filing a complaint with the FTC can be done online by calling 1-877-ID-THEFT, or by mail.
+Filing a complaint with the FTC can be done online.

 A police report can be filed by your local police department.
 Ask to file the report in person, if possible.
-When filing the report, have your FTC ID Theft Complaint form, this cover letter, and all supporting documents.
+When filing the report, have your FTC ID Theft Complaint form and all supporting documents.
 Ask the officer for a copy of the Identity Theft Report.

 Identity Theft Reports